Vendor: National Instruments.

 Obtaining: If you need LabVIEW installed on a CSM-owned machine, please begin by submitting a request to the Mines Help Center.

-Cost to Qualified CSM End-Users: CCIT does not currently charge for use of this license in supported labs and classrooms.
+Cost to Qualified CSM End-Users: There is no cost for use of this license in supported labs and classrooms.

 Documentation: Available on the web on NI's LabVIEW Product Support page.